 A fourth-generation Kaspar, Dan Kaspar was recruited to be the plant’s new manager by his father, Don Kaspar, during his senior year at Texas A&M University.
 A member of the Corps of Cadets, Dan graduated in 1977 with a degree in agricultural economics.
 As Kaspar Companies' plant manager, Dan oversaw the factory, supervised production processes and purchased new machinery.
 Over the years, Dan advanced into the vice president position of Kaspar Companies, where he used his economic expertise to create efficiencies in administrative duties, such as insurance, 401K, accounting and purchasing.
 Growing up with Kaspar Companies, Dan has enjoyed watching the company’s commitment to quality and excellence encourage the continual expansion of both the business and the corporate campus.
 A naturalist, Dan’s hobbies include hunting, hiking, fishing and gardening.

-Terry Rathert serves on the Board of Directors for Kaspar Companies, as well as Southwestern Energy and the YMCA of the Greater Houston Area.
-Terry graduated from Texas A&M University with a degree in petroleum engineering and is a member of the Academy of Distinguished Graduates of the Harold Vance Department of Petroleum Engineering.
-He continues his presence at the university by serving on Texas A&M University’s Petroleum Engineering Department Industry Board.
-Terry co-founded Newfield Exploration Company, where he held the position of chief financial officer from 1992 to 2013 before retiring as the executive vice president and senior advisor in 2014.
-Prior to joining Newfield in 1989, Terry was the director of economic planning and analysis for Tenneco Oil Exploration and Production Company.
+Terry Rathert serves on the Board of Directors for Kaspar Companies, Southwestern Energy, the YMCA of the Greater Houston Area, and Texas A&M University’s Petroleum Engineering Department Industry Board.
+Terry graduated from Texas A&M with a degree in petroleum engineering and is a member of the Academy of Distinguished Graduates of the Harold Vance Department of Petroleum Engineering.
+Terry co-founded Newfield Exploration Company, where he held the position of CFO from 1992 to 2013 before retiring as the executive VP and senior advisor.
 A graduate of the Rice University Management Program and a member of the Society of Petroleum Engineers, Terry has experience as the treasurer for the Houston Energy Finance Group, the American Exploration and Production Council, and America’s Natural Gas Alliance.
 Born and raised in St. Louis, Missouri, Terry is an avid cold water fly fisherman, turkey hunter, wing shooter and bow hunter.

 David Jamail is a member of Kaspar Companies' board of directors.
 He graduated from the University of Texas in 1979 with a BS in mechanical engineering.
 After graduation, David worked as an engineer for four months before accepting a stockbroker trainee position with Paine Webber.
 From 1982 to 1993, David worked as an options trader, first with EF Hutton and later for his own account.
 In 1993, David decided to start an electronic day training firm named Cornerstone Securities.
 He traded, coached other traders, and then developed day trading software for 8 years with his company until he sold it to Reuters in 2001.
 Since then, David has managed his personal investments as a self-proclaimed stay-at-home dad of four daughters.